-- 1. Open the Analysis Workbench for the desired project.
+- Open the Analysis Workbench for the desired project.
 (For instructions, see Opening the Analysis Workbench.) - 2.
 Navigate to the Inventory Items list. - 3.
 Click Add New at the top of the Inventory Items list.
 A new item, showing default values, opens in its own tab in the Inventory Details pane. - 4.
 For the Name field, perform the appropriate step, based on the inventory type you intend to select for the Type field (see the next step): - For inventory of the type Work in Progress, specify a name for the inventory item.
-Best practice is to provide a name in the following conventional syntax used by Code Insight, even if the elements represented in the name are not available in the Data Library: - <COMPONENT_NAME> <VERSION> (LICENSE_NAME) - For inventory of the type Component or License only, leave the Name field blank.
+Best practice is to provide a name in the following conventional syntax used by Code Insight, even if the elements represented in the name are not available in the Data Library: - <Component\name> <version> <License\name> - For inventory of the type Component or License only, leave the Name field blank.
 The field will be automatically populated based on the registered component or license instance. - 5.
-From the Type dropdown list, select the type of inventory item you want to create and then perform the related step or steps: - Work in Progress-Create this type of inventory item if you want to quickly represent third-party code or an artifact without having to select an associated component, version, or license from the Data Library.
+From the Type dropdown list, select the type of inventory item you want to create and then perform the related step or steps: - Work in Progress-Create this type of inventory item if you want to quickly represent third-party code or an artifact without having to select an associated component, version, or license from the Code Insight Data Library.
 (You can later edit this inventory item to convert it to one of the other inventory types.)
 This option is typically used if you need a placeholder or cannot find the associated element in the Data Library.
-Items of type Work in Progress are not affected by policies and do not receive vulnerability updates or alerts.
+Items of type Work in Progress are not affected by policies and do not receive vulnerability updates or alerts. - Component-Create this type of inventory item if third-party code or artifacts point to a definite component version and possibly its license.
+You need to associate this type of inventory with a registered component instance-that is, a unique component-version-license combination found in the Code Insight Data Library.
+Use the Lookup Component feature, made available when you select the Component type, to locate this component instance and associate it with the inventory item.
+If are unable to locate the appropriate instance, the Lookup Component feature enables you to create a custom component.
+See Using "Lookup Component" to Search for Components to Associate with Inventory for further instructions.